picodegallo/nom-de-plume/README.md

 * user user_story table
 * make a note in gallery when stuff ended
 * make waiting on...'s dots animated
+* add an about page
+* test that the STOP logic works

 ## DONE